fsi-open/doctrine-extensions/doc/translatable.md

 ## Using ``TranslatableRepository``

-This extension also provides ``TranslatableRepository`` class with two helper methods which make manipulating multiple translations at once easier.
+This extension also provides ``TranslatableRepository`` class with some helper methods which make manipulating multiple translations at once easier.
 In order to use it you must set ``entityRepository`` on you translatable entity like in this example: